christopher-yue/484FoodRadar/README.md

 # 484FoodRadar

 ### Goal of Project
-Create a web application using the MERN stack that allows people to view restaurants based on rating, type of cuisine, and distance
+Create a web application using the MERN stack that allows people to view restaurants based on rating, type of cuisine, and distance and make reservations

 ### SETUP: